raspibolt/raspibolt/thundroid/thundroid_pt2.md

 > This article was first published in the Odroid Magazine August 2018 issue.
 >
 > [Part 1: Setup of Bitcoin & Lightning on testnet](https://github.com/Stadicus/guides/blob/master/thundroid/README.md)
-> Part 2: Move to Bitcoin mainnet & outlook (this guide)
+> Part 2: Move to Bitcoin mainnet (this guide)
+> Part 3: Additional apps like desktop & mobile wallet

 ## Introduction to Part 2: Mainnet!

-Remember part one of this guide?
-We set up a Bitcoin full node with Lightning from scratch, went to quite some length to secure our box and started testing Bitcoin on the testnet.
+Remember Part 1 of this guide?
+We set up a Bitcoin full node with Lightning from scratch, went to quite some length to secure our box and started testing Bitcoin on testnet.
 If you did not catch [Part 1](https://github.com/Stadicus/guides/blob/master/thundroid/README.md), please read it first, as this part won't make much sense without it.

 The goal of this guide is to switch our Thundroid from Bitcoin testnet to mainnet and to transact with real money.
-At the end of the day, this box is a box without a screen and the command line is just not for everyday use.
-So we will explore a few extensions like a desktop or mobile wallet that use Thundroid as our own trusted backend.

 #### Financial best pracices